Debit and credit cards

 Chip and PIN cards

 Most credit and debit cards use a chip and PIN system to cut down fraud by asking you to input a four-digit number into a key pad each time it's used.
 The numbers on the pad are arranged like a telephone and there is usually a dot on the number five key for orientation purposes.
 The "enter" key is usually in the bottom right-hand corner and is larger than the other keys.

 If using a keypad is difficult then you can ask for a chip and signature card instead.
 This is also known as a PIN-suppressed card.
 You can ask your card issuer for this type of card instead of a chip and PIN card.
 All shops should accept chip and signature cards because this is a reasonable adjustment to make to their service so that it's accessible to you.

 You can buy a signature guide from our Online Shop that can help when using a chip and signature card or signing other documents like contracts or terms and conditions.

 There are several options available to bank customers who have difficulty accessing their own money.
-Some people prefer to have one card to use at cash machines and a second card to sign for things in shops.
-Or some customers may choose to have one card which does both functions.
-To find out more about all the different options available either call your bank direct or visit payyourway.org.uk, which has impartial, practical advice on different payment options, including chip and signature.
+Some people prefer to have one card to use at cashpoints and a second card to sign for things in shops.
+Or some customers may choose to have one card which has both functions.
+Speaking to your bank is the best way to find out what options are available to you and their benefits.